Want to learn more about Diagnosis: Watering imbalance

-Damaged parts of the leaves will unfortunately not recover so you can start byremoving severely damaged leaves.
+Damaged parts of the leaves will unfortunately not recover so you can start by removing severely damaged leaves.
 If the damage is minor, you can leave it or just trim the damaged part of the leaf.

-To try and prevent thisin the future, try to balance your plant’s watering schedule so that it doesn’t get too dry or stay too wet.
+Try to balance your plant’s watering schedule so that it doesn’t get too dry or stay too wet.
 Following Planta’s watering schedule should help with this.

-You might want to check if your plant has grown pot bound and check the quality of the soil.
+Check if your plant has grown pot bound and check the quality of the soil.
 These conditions can lead to a plant drying much faster than normal.
 If you notice either of these things, repot your plant in a slightly larger pot or change the soil for a fresh mix.

 Always check the soil moisture before watering and snooze the task if it not dried sufficiently.
 If your plant looks as if it is especially dry, you may want to water earlier than usual.
 If you do, just make sure you don’t water too much too soon, so that you don’t stress your plant.